LimitlessManMLB/TheHandyForUnity_APIv2/README.md

 All commands are first send to https://www.handyfeeling.com/api/handy/v2/ then send to TheHandy.

+If a set of data are send to / receive from TheHandy, I made an enum or a struct for it.

 ### Upload file to the server
 That Swagger that show how to upload/download script on handyfeeling server : https://staging.handyfeeling.com/api/handy/v2/docs/#/

+File are uploaded on a different address : https://scripts01.handyfeeling.com/api/script/hosting/v0/

-I add both command in my SDK
+I add both command in my SDK.

 ### Install this SDK on your Unity project
 asdasd